openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/working-groups.md

 ## Working Groups

 Open Modeling Foundation Working Groups coordinate key activities, enabling a diverse spectrum of modeling scientists to participate directly in OMF activities and self-governance and ensuring that it can fulfill its vision, mission, and goals.
-Three Working Groups are initially established and described below; additional Working Groups may be established with approval of the Members Council.
+Five Working Groups are established and described below; additional Working Groups may be established with approval of the Members Council.

 Any modeling scientist can join a Working Group.
 Working Groups self organize, with support from the Executive Committee, and nominate a Working Group Chair for approval by the Members Council.
 Working Group Chairs serve for a three-year, renewable term.

 Working Groups meet as needed at least once per year either virtually or in person.

+Working Groups are led by chairs, nominated by the Executive Committee and approved by the Members Council.
+Working Groups can be led by multiple co-chairs.
+However, each Working Group only provides a single vote as voting members of the Executive Committee and should either find unanimous consensus for their votes across all co-chairs or abstain.

 #### [Click here to join a Working Group]({{< param working_group_request_form >}})